csinva/csinva.github.io/_notes/cs/graphs.md

 layout: notes
 title: Graphs
 category: cs
+subtitle: Some notes on computer science graphs.
 ---

 {:toc}

-Some notes on computer science graphs.

 - Edges are of the form (v1, v2)
     - Can be ordered pair or unordered pair